return to homepage

-Brittany France:
+Brittany France: West Coast

-Finistère (meaning 'end of the earth' in breton) -
+Finistère (meaning ‘end of the earth’ in breton) – is the western region of Brittany.
+It’s a good description!

 Breton Traditional Headdress

 Locronan is one of the prettiest villages in France.
 Every July, Locronan holds a religious procession (the oldest in Brittany) to honor the monk Ronan who founded the village in the 5th century.
-The women wear the traditional breton clothing.
-You'll also see typical Breton style homes, with granite stone, slate roofs and dormer windows.
-Try the gateau breton, a delicious, moist cake in one of the local bakers (boulangerie).
+You might spot the women wearing traditional breton clothing.

 Le Conquet is a pretty fishing village about 30mins drive west of Brest.
 You'll see the characteristic breton grey stone homes and with red painted doors and shutters.